 The Hallow—filmed in Ireland with support from the Irish Film Board—was directed and co-written by English director Corin Hardy.
 It’s a co-production of Ireland and the UK and we watched it on Amazon Prime.

+You might not know this—I certainly didn’t—but more than half the forests in Ireland are owned by a company, which is owned in turn by the Irish government.
 In the early years of the decade, there was talk of selling it to private owners.
 From these tangled branches fell the seed of an idea, which landed in the fertile brain of Corin Hardy.

-In technical terms, the production is 100% cinema quality—something else you don’t take for granted with horror!—and the setting is used to great effect.
+In technical terms, the production is 100% cinema quality—something else you can’t take for granted with horror!—and the setting is used to great effect.
 Bojana Novakovic deserves a special mention for her superb performance, but I can’t say too much about it without spoiling the plot.
 In any case, you can find out for yourself.
 I recommend The Hallow very highly, and can’t see what else Corin Hardy has up his sleeve.

 About the author